-> I am an Australian living in sunny Florida.
-I migrated to the states after marrying my husband in a shotgun wedding in vegas.
+I am an Australian living in frosty Ohio.
+I migrated to the states after marrying my husband in a shotgun wedding in Las Vegas.
 (We had only known each other for 6 weeks)

-> It was the best decision I made in my life.
+It was the best decision I made in my life.

 My journey into fitness came from experiencing sciatic pain and muscle seizures in my back in my early 20s.
 I was working at my first corporate job after graduating from business school.
 Being a young, otherwise healthy person, I never knew when my back would go.
 It was never from the big things just simply getting out of bed or standing up could have me unable to walk due to a herniated disc and consequently, I would be in excruciating pain.
 I began taking yoga classes during my lunch break to help alleviate the pain and align the spine.

 Not only did I feel the improving effects on my body I also noticed a positive impact in my state of mind.
 The peace and silence you feel in your mind after a yoga class is addictive.
 I began taking classes morning and night every day so I could find physical relief and a sense of tranquility to help combat my major depressive disorder.

 MDD is not an illness I think anyone can understand unless they actually experience it.
 Its a feeling of living in total blackness with not a spark of light.
 You lose all hope and your body is so heavily weighted by the depression it smothers you, weighs you down to the point that you can barely get out of bed.